Hole Park: History

 Hole Park was purchased in 1911 by Colonel Arthur Barham, who with his father Sir George Barham had made a fortune in the dairying business.
 Sir George from relative poverty, an apprentice carpenter had founded The Express Dairy Company, bringing fresh milk to London on trains, subsequently giving Express Dairy to his eldest son Titus Barham and The Dairy Supply Company to his other surviving son (of 5), Arthur.
 DSC became the leading arm of United Dairies in the reorganisation of the dairy industry after the Great War.

 Arthur retired as chairman of United Dairies in the early 1920s and set about creating a new garden for his new home, redesigned and enlarging the gardens, and they opened to the public in 1927, one of the first to be opened as part of the National Garden Scheme.

 The house was requisitioned by the army in the Second World War.
-In 1951 David Barham (1926-2022), grandson of Arthur Barham, returned to the estate.
+In 1951 David Barham (1926–2022), grandson of Arthur Barham, returned to the estate.
 Faced with the problem of what to do with the main house, empty since wartime requisition, David, with his wife Catherine (ne Bucknall) demolished the greater part of the pseudo Elizabeth house of 1837, removing the 5 gabled roof, wings and entire back half and reconstructed the current house to the design of local architect Dennis Brown, who used a water colour of the 1720 house in the church records as his model.
-David Barham lived at the house for 43 years from 1960, until he moved out in favour of his son, Edward, with his wife Clare and 3 children, Emily (1993), George (1994) and Helena (1997) remain at Hole Park.
+David Barham lived at the house for 43 years from 1960, until he moved out in favour of his son.
+Edward, with his wife Clare and 3 children, remain at Hole Park.